Abdiooa/zeroward/README.md

 ## Features

-* Secures(Encrypt) users files before uploading them on the cloud.
 * Secures (Encrypts) user files before uploading them to the cloud.
 * Utilizes two keys for encryption/decryption:
   * A KEK (Key-Encryption-Key) to encrypt the DEK (Data-Encryption-Key).